Book Industry Reviewers How-To: Part Two

 Book Industry Reviewers - Pre-Publication Review Outreach

-This post is for subscribers only and details book industry reviewer outreach as part of your book’s book marketing plan that I described in my previous post that kicked off the “countdown to book launch” series.
+This post details book industry reviewer outreach as part of your book’s book marketing plan that I described in my previous post that kicked off the “countdown to book launch” series.

 To briefly review book industry reviewer pre-publication: book industry reviewers are special book reviewers to whom you, or your publisher if you have one, can submit your book or galley or advanced review copy (ARC) well in advance of your pub date for review.